 As I cycled the last forty miles back to Turn Hill and the car, I concluded that the last forty miles were the hardest.
 The constant up and down and the continual fight against the wind since leaving Dean Row made it feel like I had done 400km.
 I also realised that if you like looking at churches this was a great route, as I pasted a few more which caught my attention before I arrived back at the car.
 I had plenty of water and food so I chose not to go into Ellesmere town, rather I turned left for Wem and pushed on.

-The Peak Audax 200km rides are great permanent routes which offer a variety of roads and places to see.
+The Peak Audax 200km rides are great permanent routes which offers a variety of roads and places to see.
 However, after my third 200km ride, I have started to feel that they are very similar in nature.
 This could be due to the fact that they are all based in and around the Cheshire plains and that I have cycled in this area for a few years now.
 It could be that I have stopped looking as the area is familiar to me.
 But I will be doing some more of the Peak Audax 200km rides again next year as they make excellent training/ development rides.

 What next: This is my last 200km ride for this season (2018) and I have no more Audax rides planned.
-Rather I am hoping to finishing the year completing a couple of group rides in Wales.
+Rather I am hoping to finish the year completing a couple of group rides in Wales.

 Organisor: Mike Wigley